 This option is available only when bypass_support is enabled.
 The memory CS (chip select) will be disabled.
 For example, when CS is active high, the parameter of CS will be "0".
 When CS is active low, the parameter of CS will be "1".
-All the memory clocks will be tied together with "0".
+The memory clock will be tied to "0".